vladventura/ambience/README.md

 -The current file_picker package we're using on Flutter requires developer mode on Windows to be activated when building the app.
 Must test that this is not a require for the client

--Path_provider reqruires install form loose files enaled in developer settings on Windows.
+-Path_provider requires install form loose files enaled in developer settings on Windows.